Eddie George rips Tennessee State football fans for not supporting winning team: 'It hurts the kids'

 "We had the fans there at the beginning of the game and all the way up to halftime and then they left," Ellis said.
 "We need their support all four quarters.
 We need that energy the entire game.
 We bring our own support but when guys can look up in the stands and know that we have a bunch of fans and alumni supporting us it means the world to us."

-This article originally appeared on Nashville Tennessean: Tennessee State football: Eddie George rips fans for lack of support
+This article originally appeared on Nashville Tennessean: Eddie George rips Tennessee State fans for not supporting winning team